-From our Principal and Vice Principal, Paul Hollingum and Victoria Linsley
+From our Executive Principal and Head Teacher, Paul Hollingum and Victoria Linsley

 ‘What is our ideal pupil like?
 An enquirer – one who enjoys the challenge presented by our broad academic and extra-curricular offer.’
 Victoria Linsley, Academy Vice Principal / Secondary Head Teacher